code001001/Phone_Suggestor/README.md

 # Phone_Suggestor

-**Phone_Suggestor** is a chatbot specifically designed to assist users with plant-related inquiries.
-By feeding data about various plants into a large language model (LLM), this chatbot provides insightful information and advice for plant care, identification, and maintenance.
+**Phone_Suggestor** is a chatbot specifically designed to assist users with phone suggestion-related inquiries.
+By feeding data about various phone suggestions into a large language model (LLM), this chatbot provides insightful information and advice for phone suggestion care, identification, and maintenance.

 ## Features
-- User-friendly interface for answering plant-related questions.
+- User-friendly interface for answering phone suggestion-related questions.
-- Comprehensive repository of plant-related information.
+- Comprehensive repository of phone suggestion-related information.
 - Personalized guidance and recommendations based on user inputs.

 ## Installation